puppetlabs/puppet-docs/source/windows/writing.markdown

 Just as on \*nix systems, Puppet manages resources on Windows using manifests written in the [Puppet language][lang].
 There are several major differences to be aware of when writing manifests that manage Windows resources:

-* Windows uses the backslash as its directory separator character, and Ruby handles it differently in different circumstances.
+* Windows primarily uses the backslash as its directory separator character, and Ruby handles it differently in different circumstances.
 You should **learn when to use and when to avoid backslashes.**
 * Most classes written for \*nix systems will not work on Windows nodes; if you are managing a mixed environment, you should **use conditionals and Windows-specific facts** to govern the behavior of your classes.
 * Puppet generally does the right thing with Windows line endings.
 * Puppet supports a slightly different set of resource types on Windows.